kimgoetzke/randolf/README.md

 #### Features under consideration

+- Add virtual desktops navigation
 - Allow auto-start application on startup
-- Allow customising hotkeys
 - Group "snapped" window on a single screen and allow resizing them together
-- Add virtual desktops navigation

 ## How to configure